According to Huerta's manager Jeff Clark, the game lightweight suffered broken orbital bones in both eyes during the course of the bout.

 Shortly after Curran won the tournament and advanced to face Alvarez, however, he suffered an injury that knocked him from their scheduled title bout.
-Instead, Huerta was offered a non-title fight with Alvarez at Bellator 33
+Instead, Huerta was offered a non-title fight with Alvarez at Bellator 33 and accepted.

 Alvarez (21-2) improved his winning streak to six straight in impressive fashion, switching between powerful leg kicks and precision boxing during the 10 minutes of action.

 By the end of the second round, Alvarez was in front on the judges' scorecards when the cageside doctor checked on Huerta, asking him how many fingers he had up.
 Huerta couldn't answer and the fight was stopped.

 At the time, even Alvarez was stunned with Huerta's toughness, saying, "What a tough son of a ...
 That guy wouldn't go down.
 I hit him with a lot of really good shots and my hat's off to Roger for staying in there as long as he did."